MAS DevOps Ansible Collection Ansible CLI

 The instance ID of Maximo Application Suite that the SlsCfg configuration will target.

-mas_config_dirare not set then the role will not generate a SlsCfg template - Environment Variable:
+• Optional, if this or mas_config_dir are not set then the role will not generate a SlsCfg template

 mas_config_dir¤